 Five to Buy

-Above: Organic Ticking, 60 percent cotton and 40 percent linen, is 137 centimeters wide and available in a variety of colors from UK ticking king Ian Mankin; £29.50 per meter.
+Above: Organic Ticking in Iris, in 60 percent cotton, 40 percent linen. is 137 centimeters wide and available in a variety of colors from UK ticking king Ian Mankin; £29.50 per meter.

 Above: The black stripe and herringbone weave identify this fabric as true ticking twill.
-It's part of a collection of ticking available at Howe in London and Los Angeles.
-Narrow Stripe Black Cotton Ticking is 106 centimeters wide and £20.00 per meter.
+It’s part of a collection of ticking available at Howe at 36 Bourne Street in London; go to Howe for more information.

 Above: Navy Eastpoint Ticking, 100 percent, double-thick cotton from Ralph Lauren, is 54 inches wide.
 It’s also available in Barn (a red), Chambray (pale gray), and Desert (light brown); $66 per yard.